Mirani (rapper)

 Kim Yoon-jin (Korean: 김윤진; born May 14, 1996), known professionally as Mirani (Korean: 미란이), is a South Korean rapper and songwriter.
 She first garnered attention when she appeared on the rap competition TV show Show Me the Money 9 in 2020.
 She released the single "VVS" with rappers Munchman, Khundi Panda, and Mushvenom on the show which peaked at number 1 on the Gaon Digital Chart and won Hip-hop Track of the Year at the Korean Hip-hop Awards.

-She signed to hip hop label Area in 2021 where she released the extended play Uptown Girl (2021).
+She signed to hip hop label At Area in 2021 where she released her extended play Uptown Girl.
+She released her debut album The Drift on May 9, 2023.

 Early life and education

 Kim Yoon-jin was born on May 14, 1996.
 She graduated from Ewha Womans University with a bachelor's degree in fashion industry.

 She adopted the stage name "Mirani" from the character Mori Ran (known as Yoo Miran in South Korea) from the Japanese manga Case Closed.